rvessell/ece3005/howto.md

 #### Alignment
 ---------------------

-<p> Text alignment is not something that Markdown can do, luckily, it is something that HTML can do, which is natively supported in Markdown. </p>
+  Text alignment is not something that Markdown can do, luckily, it is something that HTML can do, which is natively supported in Markdown.

 <p> To center a block of text, you can add `<p align="center"></p>` to the text that you would like to center. </p>